TianyiRen/PredictEmail/README.md

 PredictEmail
 ============

 This is predicting email address project from AlphaSights.
-In this project, a simple website has been built to allow user to enter person's first name, last name and domain to predict his/her email address.
+In this project, a simple website has been built for users to enter person's first name, last name and domain to predict his/her email address.
 This project is built with Django web framework with sqlite3 as backend database.

 ## Installation